The Evolving Landscape of CDK4/6 Inhibitors in Adjuvant HR+/HER2– Breast Cancer

 The landscape for hormone receptor–positive, HER2-negative breast cancer has been profoundly reshaped by the integration of CDK4/6 inhibitors.
 These agents have rapidly become a cornerstone of treatment in the adjuvant setting, particularly for patients with high-risk disease, including those who have received prior chemotherapy.

 Looking to the future in the therapeutic landscape, it will continue to evolve at a rapid pace.
-A significant potential challenge lies ahead with the anticipated results from trials like the phase 3 KEYNOTE-756 (NCT03725059).
+A significant potential challenge lies ahead with the anticipated results from trials like the phase 3 KEYNOTE-756 trial (NCT03725059).

 With results like this, immunotherapy could become another standard of care in this setting.
-This presents a unique clinical dilemma: the co-administration of CDK4/6 inhibitors with immune therapy is currently not feasible due to the heightened risk of significant lung and liver toxicity.
-This potential sequencing challenge represents a critical area that clinicians will need to navigate in the not-too-distant future.
+This presents a unique clinical dilemma: the coadministration of CDK4/6 inhibitors with immune therapy is currently not feasible due to the heightened risk of significant lung and liver toxicity.
+This potential sequencing challenge represents a critical area that clinicians will need to navigate in the not too distant future.

 Transcript:

 Adjuvant CDK4/6 inhibitors have become a cornerstone of treatment for high-risk hormone receptor–positive disease, particularly those patients who have received prior chemotherapy.
-It will be challenging if the ongoing anticipated immunotherapy results from KEYNOTE-756, which demonstrates the 8.5% improvement in neoadjuvant therapy with the addition of pembrolizumab, if that translates into an event-free survival[EFS] benefit, and becomes another standard of care.
-The reason why that is complicated is that we cannot co-administer CDK4/6 inhibitors together with immune therapy because of the risk for lung and liver toxicity.
-That is a potential clinical challenge that we’ll be facing in the not-too-distant future.
+It will be challenging if the ongoing anticipated immunotherapy results from KEYNOTE-756, which demonstrate the 8.5% improvement in neoadjuvant therapy with the addition of pembrolizumab, if those translate into an event-free survival benefit and become another standard of care.
+The reason why that is complicated is that we cannot coadminister CDK4/6 inhibitors together with immune therapy because of the risk for lung and liver toxicity.
+That is a potential clinical challenge that we’ll be facing in the not too distant future.

 Reference